 What is down-payment assistance?

-Local and state finance agencies offer most of the down payment aid available for first-time homebuyers.
+Local and state finance agencies offer most of the down payment help available for first-time homebuyers.
 Combined with mortgages, these programs aim to make housing more affordable.
-These are some options available:
+These are some downpayment assistance options available:

 - Grants: As a qualified homebuyer, you can receive funds to cover the down payment on your new home.
 This is money you do not need to repay.
-Grants can also cover the closing costs if you already have the full down payment amount.
+Homebuyer grants can also cover the closing costs if you already have the full down payment amount.

 - Forgivable loans: Also known as second mortgage down-payment assistance programs, these are low-interest or no-interest down payment loans that may be forgivable.
 In order to qualify for forgiveness, you have to satisfy certain requirements.
 In most cases, borrowers must continue to own and live in the home after a period of time to avoid repayment of the loan.